bethac07/qi_2024_analysis_lab_manual/_sources/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 ## **Overview**

 Neural networks can do useful things.
-Their deployment within user-friendly tools is, unfortunately, lacking behind.
-Hence, methods we would like to apply to our data are not available in Fiji or ilastik{cite}`Berg2019-no` quite yet.
+Their deployment within user-friendly tools is, unfortunately, lagging behind.
+Hence, methods we would like to apply to our data are not always available in Fiji or ilastik{cite}`Berg2019-no` quite yet (or only with a fair amount of command line work and difficulty).
 The latest methods can only be used by the ones “brave” enough to expose themselves to some amount of computer source code...

 Today we will all be brave! 😊